sixtusagbo/aceit/README.md

 # Ace iT

 Past-questions based exam preparation app.
+Still a Work in Progress.

 Visit the [website](https://aceitpro.com/).